-Kun-Yang Lin- Artistic Director
+Kun-Yang Lin- Executive Artistic Director

 KUN-YANG LIN is founding Artistic Director of Kun-Yang Lin/Dancers (“KYLD”) & co-founder of KYL/D’s CHI Movement Arts Center in Philadelphia.
 Taiwan-born Lin probes at the limits of national identity, drawing upon Eastern philosophy while expanding the perimeter of Western contemporary dance.
 Lin has won numerous awards in Taiwan and been widely recognized in the U.S. for both his dancing and choreography including, in 2002 by Back Stage, which named him “the year’s most promising choreographer in NYC.”
 Lin has been on the faculty of The Yard on Martha’s Vineyard, H.B.
 Actor’s Studio, Peridance International Dance Center and The Limon Institute and he offers master classes and workshops throughout the U.S. and abroad.
 Currently, Lin is Professor of Dance at Temple University.
 Lin received his MFA from New York University’s Tisch School (on full scholarship) and his BFA from Taiwan National University of the Arts.
 For more information on Kun-Yang Lin, visit his page here

 Ken Metzner - Board President